Consensys/teku/README.md

 ./gradlew run
 ```

-To run without a PoW Chain:
+To run formatted output to a file

 ```
-$ ./gradlew run --args='-p'
+$ ./gradlew run --args='-o=artemis.csv'
 ```

 To run with loggin level set to ALL